Morthen-Mods/Resource-Backpacks/README.md

 Resource Backpacks is built for all mainly used Mod-Loaders and aims to bring the same experience to each of them.

 ### Features
-- change the size for every backpack through the in-game config screen
-  - for Fabric ModMenu is required
+- change the size for every backpack through the in-game config screen(on Fabric ModMenu is required)
 - Place Backpacks like Shulkerboxes to interact with them
-  - can also be placed on walls for decoration purposes
 - Additional Inventory slot to equip the Backpack
+- All Keybinds are Configurable
+- When Backpack is equipped you can open it with `B`
 - Hold `Left-Shift` or `Left-Alt` for a preview of your Backpack Content
     - `Left-Shift` gives you a compact overview of all Items with a combined amount
     - `Left-Alt` shows the inventory size like when it is opened normally

 ### Modpacks
 Feel free to use this Mod in your Modpack, there are no further requirements for that